 The Dragonfish main network made changes back in 2015 that involved getting rid of most of the free bingo.
 4 free bingo rooms are advertised but all require a deposit to have been made in the last 7 days.
 Furthermore, one only has one game a week, one only has one game a day and the other two are not both open at the same time (one 9am – 6pm and one 6pm – 8pm).
 So basically, there’s one room at a time running free bingo games and only recent depositors can play.

 United Bingo/Netboost (Gossip Bingo, Loony Bingo and sister sites) are firmly in the free bingo for depositors only camp.
-They have 1 free room for first time depositors, 1 for redepositors (both just for one day), and 1 for each level of their VIP scheme (all requiring a deposit in the last 5 days).
-On the plus side, the prizes are all quite substantial.
+They have 4 free rooms all of which are unlocked for just 2 days following a deposit (£10 for the entry level room, £50 for the top level room).

 With the exception of Fancy Bingo which concentrates on penny bingo, the Mandalay bingo sites all have several flavours of free bingo – some open to all (this includes both 75 and 90 ball), some for newbies, some for recent depositors and some for special prize games.
 The jewel in the crown is the £10K sliding jackpot Friday night game that runs at their more popular sites; any player who has deposited in the last 7 days can claim 6 free tickets to this up to a week in advance and they do not need to be in the room when the game runs.
 These bingo sites do have a stipulation in the terms and conditions about not playing too much free bingo and as well as having a wagering requirement they all require a minimum deposit to be made (usually £20) before winnings can be cashed out.